MaisJamal/carla_apollo_bridge/README.md

 # Carla Apollo Bridge

-This python package provides a bridge for communicating between Apollo's Python API and Carla.
+This python package provides a bridge for communicating between Carla's Python API and Apollo.
 Besides the source code, a Dockerfile and scripts are provided for getting setup quickly and easily.
 This package was tested with Carla version 0.9.13, and Apollo v7.0.0.

 ## Installation